 - Keep your long-term savings in a low-fee, diversified investment account.
 That way, your money will have a better shot at keeping up with inflation and increasing your buying power.

 No matter what kind of goal you’re saving for, Wealthfront offers the accounts you need to meet them with confidence.
-For your short-term savings, our Cash Account comes with a high interest rate, absolutely no account fees, and $3 million of FDIC insurance through our partner banks (which is 12x what you’d get from a traditional bank).
-For your long-term savings, we offer taxable and tax-advantaged Automated Investing Accounts with a full suite of automation features designed to maximize your after-tax returns and make investing effortless.
+For your short-term savings, like your emergency fund or what you’re intending to invest in the future, you’re intending to invest, our Cash Account comes with a 4.25% APY through partner banks, no account fees, and up to $8 million of FDIC insurance through our partner banks (which is 32 what you’d get from a traditional bank).
+For your near-term savings, we offer our Automated Bond Portfolio, a diversified portfolio of Bond ETFs that we build and optimize to your personal tax situation.
+For your long-term savings, we offer taxable and tax-advantaged Automated Investing Accounts with diversified portfolios of low cost index funds, personalized to your risk tolerance and goals.
+The Automated Bond Portfolio and Automated Investing Accounts come with a full suite of our award-winning automation features designed to maximize your after-tax returns and make investing effortless.

 Disclosure